-Archives: The Evolution of the Dark World of Alcoholism Early “Cures” Of Alcoholism
+Story: The Evolution of the Dark World of Alcoholism

 Dr. Benjamin Rush’s Inquiry into the Effects of Ardent Spirits on the Human Mind and Body catalogues the consequence of chronic drunkenness and argues that this condition is a disease that physicians should be treating.
-Rush’s writing marks beginning of American temperance movement.
+Rush’s writing marks the beginning of the American Temperance Movement.

 Rev. Lyman Beecher’s Six Sermons on Intemperance describes those “addicted to sin” of intemperance, notes presence of “insatiable desire to drink,” and describes warning signs of addiction to distilled spirits.